Pushmo

+All games in the series for Nintendo 3DS and Wii U are no longer available due to the Nintendo eShop closure for those systems.

 Plot and setting

-Pushmo is set in the Pushmo Park, where Pushmos are made by Papa Blox, the creator and caretaker of the Park.
-The park also has a studio where they can be created.
-Pushmo starts when Mallo arrives in the park alongsides children.
-There, Papa Blox learns that the children has been trapped by another child and hurts his back in the process.
-Mallo then helps Papa Blox to rescue the children across the park which each puzzle become harder in the progression.
-In the evening, when Mallo has rescued the children, the child who has trapped the others arrive and confronts Mallo; failing, he explains that he is new in town and just wanted fun.
-He presents himself as Corin and leaves with Mallo and the children.
+Pushmo is set in Pushmo Park, where Pushmos are made by a man named Papa Blox.
+He is the creator and caretaker of the park.
+While visiting the park, Mallo witnesses Papa Blox hurting his back while trying to rescue a trapped child.
+Mallo assists, and they discover another child who is trapped inside.
+Mallo then crosses the park, rescuing the remaining children.
+Reaching the end of the park, Mallo confronts the child, who presents himself as Corin, a new child who wanted friends.
+The children forgive him, and they leave the park alongside Mallo.
+The next day, Papa Blox expands his park with new Pushmo.

 Gameplay

 Basics

 In the game, a Pushmo is a large, climbable playground structure made of blocks that can slide forwards and backwards.
 The player controls Mallo, a red, round sumo wrestling creature visiting Pushmo Park, home to dozens of Pushmo.
 In order to rescue the children, Mallo must move the sliding blocks of the Pushmo in such a way to create a path to reach the child.

 Mallo can push and pull blocks a maximum of three steps forward, and can only do so while standing in front of the block or by standing to the side, provided Mallo has a platform on which to step while moving.
 If Mallo becomes stuck, the player can either reset the Pushmo or use a rewind feature similar to games such as Braid and Catrap.
 Also, difficult levels can be skipped and re-visited later, if desired.
 Later levels add manholes that allow Mallo to travel within the Pushmo to reach other parts of the structure.